Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.0.0 release.
 If you build the project as-is, it will include all of them.

-* Title screen version number ends in "F" for the faithful version
+* Add: Title screen version number ends in "F" for the faithful version
+* Add: New sprites for Twins and another trainer
+* Add: Wild Gengar in Cerulean Cave at night
-* Fixed Firebreather Bill (was using Kimono Girl Sayo's name and Pokémon)
+* Fix: Firebreather Bill was using Kimono Girl Sayo's name and Pokémon
-* Fixed evolution by held item happening incorrectly when no item is held
+* Fix: Evolution by held item no longer happens without the right item
+* Fix: Some items' names were displayed wrong when held
-* Can't get stuck in Cerulean Cave without Surf or Fly
+* Fix: Can't get stuck in Cerulean Cave without Surf or Fly
-* New sprites for Twins and another trainer
-* Wild Gengar in Cerulean Cave at night
-* Celadon Game Corner has Mr. Mime for 3333 coins, Eevee for 6666, and Porygon for 9999
+* Fix: Celadon Game Corner prizes and prices match the displayed ones